DanielNieuwoudt/dev-assess/README.md

 # Documentation included in this repository

-This repository includes the following files, designed to provide a comprehensive understanding of the assessment and its solution.
+This repository includes the following files, designed to provide a comprehensive understanding of the assessment and an overview of the solution.

+I would recommend reading the documentation in the following order:

+- Solution
+- Backend
+- Frontend

+# Files and descriptions

 | File | Decription  |
 |------|-------------|